John

 While BLIS-producing strains of S. salivarius active against

-that BLIS producing S. salivarius active against MS and S. mutans
+time that BLIS producing S. salivarius active against MS and S.

-media.
-The S. salivarius are therefore useful as antibacterial
+TSBCaYE agar media.
+The S. salivarius are therefore useful as

-uses include the treatment or prevention of microbial infections,
+Therapeutic uses include the treatment or prevention of

-extracts of the invention include dental caries, sore throats, and
+the strains or extracts of the invention include dental caries,

-A2-producing strains of S. salivarius and especially from strains
+salivaricin A2-producing strains of S. salivarius and especially

 One preferred formulation employs freeze dried S. salivarius of